-\textit{Selecting library pairs} We collect the dependencies of the \RepoIncludedCount selected repositories by parsing their requirements files.
-These dependent libraries are the potential source libraries.
-Then for each source library, we find a list of candidate analogous libraries using GPT 4o mini, and then manually we manually verify them.
-We describe the process below.
+We then collect the dependencies of the \RepoIncludedCount selected repositories by parsing their requirements files.

-\textit{Collecting source libraries} For each repository, we parse the requirements file to find the dependencies.
 This gives us an initial list of \SourceLibCandidateCount unique source libraries.
-We then look up the library metadata on libraries.io \cite{libraries.io}.
-We exclude \SourceLibExcludedNotOnLibioCount libraries that are not found on libraries.io, leaving us with \SourceLibAfterNotOnLibioFilterCount libraries.
+We exclude \SourceLibExcludedNotOnLibioCount libraries that are not found on libraries.io \cite{libraries.io}, leaving us with \SourceLibAfterNotOnLibioFilterCount libraries.
 To ensure that the libraries are commonly known, we filter out \SourceLibExcludedTooFewDependentsCount libraries that have less than 100 dependents, and filter out \SourceLibExcludedNoDescriptionCount libraries that do not have a description, leaving us with \SourceLibAfterNoDescriptionFilterCount potential source libraries.

-\textit{Finding analogous library pairs} For each of the \SourceLibIncludedCount source libraries, we find a list of candidate analogous libraries using \LLMVersion with the prompt template in \autoref{lst:prompt-candidate-target-lib}.
+For each of the \SourceLibIncludedCount source libraries, we find a list of candidate analogous libraries using \LLMVersion with the prompt template in \autoref{lst:prompt-candidate-target-lib}.
 This gives us a total of \LibPairCandidateCount candidate library pairs.
 All of these pairs may not actually be analogous, \ie they may not be suitable for migration, so we need to verify them.
-This manual task can be very time consuming, therefore, we first automatically filter out some of the pairs.
+This manual task can be very time-consuming; therefore, we first automatically filter out some of the pairs.
 First, we filter out \LibPairLowFrequencyCount pairs where the source library is used in less than 10 of the selected repositories.
-We do this to ensure that every included library pair has at least 10 repositories to evaluate on, so that we can get a good estimate of the performance.
-Then, we filter out \LibPairOldTargetCount pairs with unmaintained potential target library.
+This help us to keep the manual effort of evaluating analogous pairs manageable by only selecting pairs that appear in multiple projects in our data set.
+Then, we filter out \LibPairOldTargetCount pairs with an unmaintained potential target library.
 Specifically, we exclude the target libraries that have not been updated since January 1, 2024.
 This leaves us with \LibPairManuallyValidatedCount pairs to manually verify.